 In September, both Ashar and I were retested for various allergies.
 That was both an interesting experience in its own right, and then became more interesting when we found out she did not have skin reactions to ANYTHING, despite having very allergy-like symptoms based on very specific exposures.
 We didn’t love her allergist, so I went to a different one at a different practice, and started the process of redoing my food allergy testing, only to find out that I may not be allergic to all the foods I used to be, which would be awesome except for the fact that I had to go to the ER earlier this year for one of them, so… who knows?

 If nothing else, we’ve all learned a lot about how the immune system works, and we’re happily settled in on some different allergy medications that are definitely helping the allergies we might not have, so…?

-- Humans, Bow Down by James Patterson – Sarah finished this book in mid-September and was really thrilled with it.
+- Humans, Bow Down by James Patterson – Ashar finished this book in mid-September and was really thrilled with it.

-- The Walking Dead Vol. 8: Made to Suffer by Robert Kirkman – Sarah’s latest comic book read.
+- The Walking Dead Vol. 8: Made to Suffer by Robert Kirkman – Ashar’s latest comic book read.
 She’s almost always got comic books going!